Young people's creative understanding of their mediaworlds: Process diary and videos

 Rob Walker, from the University of East Anglia, one of our friends from the ESRC Visual Methods workshops, told us about a project he's been working on where young people were asked to develop ideas for how a rather old-fashioned museum in Norwich should be transformed to be more engaging for today's visitors.
 A group of school pupils worked on this over several weeks, doing a range of activities, and visiting other museums to get ideas.
 The researchers employed a filmmaker to document the process, and she put together a number of interesting films.

-In this example, the school students are working with university architecture students to design the museum space.
-In this video, that work is actually happening in other rooms.
-What you see here is material from a 'diary room', which participants could drop into, to record what they were up to just by pressing 'record' and speaking to the camera.
+In one example, the school students are working with university architecture students to design the museum space.
+In the video, that work is actually happening in other rooms.
+What you see is material from a 'diary room', which participants could drop into, to record what they were up to just by pressing 'record' and speaking to the camera.
 Participants were very familiar with the Big Brother idea of a diary room, and created fascinating material.
-Here you see Ryan and Daniel, who, incidentally, didn't know each other before they collaborated on this:

-I'm highlighting these here as they are a great example of YouTube-sized dissemination, and a source of inspiration!
+I highlighted these here as they were a great example of YouTube-sized dissemination, and a source of inspiration!
+(Shame they're no longer on YouTube).

 19 February 2009